djalbat/xgl-server/README.md

 If you think this approach is questionable, you could add a route to provide the JSON by way of an Ajax request.

-Finally, the signatures of the two main functions that Jiggles provides:
+Finally, the signatures of the two main functions that XGL Server provides:

 ```
 function imageMapPNG(names, imageDirectoryPath, overlayImageSize, response) {